bduke-dev/CSSSlider/README.md

 * Page indicators that double as page advancement

 ## Framework
-#### Provides an explanation of how to add or subtract images and adjust the other pieced of the framework to accoidate the change
+#### Provides an explanation of how to add or subtract images and adjust the other pieces of the framework to accomidate the change
 ### Radio Buttons
 The radio buttons, which are not visible, are what handle the play, pause, and advancement.
 You need to have a radio button for each page, as well as, the play and pause which should not be changed.
 To add a new radio buttons just place it under the others with an id of the slide number like othe other ones.
 This is housed in the HTML document directly under the opening cssSlider div statement.
 ### Slider